cazacugmihai/reactor-data/README.md

 # Reactor Data

 Components for working with data in Reactor.
+The term "data" is applied quite loosely and really means any kind of domain instance, whether it be a POJO, a Map, or something else.